NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 ![image](https://user-images.githubusercontent.com/107522496/197995296-5b973959-c330-479a-a015-4479dc90294e.png)

+> Note: in this example, the reason why there is an error is because numbers.txtt is not a valid name.

 In the above example, even though we are redirecting standard output, the reason why the error shows up on the terminal is because errors are treated differently to output.

 This means errors are, by default, sent to the terminal.
 However, the errors can be redirected.